Chapter 10, Part C: The Hunter and Red Riding Hood

+She shook her head, not wanting to hear those words.
 In spite of the past resentments that existed between her family and the guildmaster, Elanore could not help but feel that she and the older man were tied by a feeling of love — past or present– for her mother.
-She could accept that the man perhaps loved her mother, but the idea that the woman might have loved the guildmaster back gnawed at her.
-She wanted desperately to understand everything that had happened so she could stop feeling as if her mother had betrayed her father and Elanore’s siblings.
+She could accept the man once loved her mother, but the idea that her mother might have loved the guildmaster in return gnawed at her.
+Elanore desperately wanted to stop feeling as if her mother had betrayed her father and Elanore’s siblings.

-Although she said nothing, Edmund’s face suddenly changed as he watched Elanore’s face betray her confusion.
-“Elanore.”
-He took hold of her shoulders.
-She thought he meant to do so as if it to shake some sense into her.
+Elanore’s face betrayed her inner angst.
+Edmund grasped her shoulders.
+For a moment, she thought he might attempt to shake some sense into her.
 But instead, he clasped her to him, cradling her gently.

-Her face buried into his chest, Elanore dropped her guard and finally began to cry.
+With her face buried into his chest, she finally dropped her guard and began to cry.
 She pitied her siblings, all living without their grandmother.
 She pitied her grandmother for enduring this place all these years with conflict constantly at her door.

 Elanore did not want to blame her mother, but with only half an explanation for the conflict that existed between two families, she felt compelled to do so.